 • Continuing to lead efforts to fix bureaucratic threats to the reimbursements our Maine hospitals and doctors need.
 As a result of my direct efforts, federal officials traveled to Maine meeting directly with local hospitals to fix their reimbursement problems and concerns.

-• Holding the Toga VA medical center accountable for a Doctor on staff who was found to be negligent in multiple medical case mishaps.
+• Holding the Togus VA medical center accountable for a Doctor on staff who was found to be negligent in multiple medical case mishaps.

 • Serving as the original co-sponsor of Legislation to repeal the medical device tax, which increased health care costs for consumers and threatened hundreds of Maine jobs at our own health products supplier, Hardwood Products in Guilford, Maine.

 • Supporting efforts to Maine people to choose the health plan which works best for them by eliminating the individual mandate which forced Maine people to pay an IRS fine if they did not purchase a government-approved health plan.

 • Voting to support the bipartisan Competitive Health Insurance Reform Act which eliminates insurance company protections and creates competition so there is access to more health plan choices.